Ronan Hardiman: Career

 He also wrote music for commercials for Guinness and the Irish National Lottery.
 In motion pictures, Hardiman earned acclaim for his score to the 1996 feature My Friend Joe, which garnered the Crystal Bear for Best Children's Film at the Berlin Film Festival.

 Also in 1996, Hardiman was contacted by Michael Flatley, who needed a soundtrack to his new show, Lord of the Dance, quickly.
 The show was an international hit.

-In 1997, Hardiman release his debut solo album, Solas, and a year later he resurfaced with Feet of Flames.
+In 1997, Hardiman released his debut solo album, Solas, and a year later he resurfaced with Feet of Flames.
 His 2000 release, Anthem, blended the Celtic music sounds that he was famous for with more pop influences.
 The track "Ancient Lands" from Anthem was used by the 2002 Olympic men's figure skating champion, Alexei Yagudin, in his program "Overcome".

 Other work

 In 2016, Hardiman wrote Sunlight, along with Wayne Hector and Nicky Byrne.
 This was Byrne's entry for the Eurovision Song Contest 2016.